Effective PTSD Treatment in Florida

 What makes PTSD different from the temporary emotional instability that generally occurs after a life-altering ordeal is its progression.
 Although many people will endure a psychological or physical shock at some point, the emotional disruption will eventually decrease with time, support, and self-care.
 When a person’s trauma worsens, that person likely has PTSD.

 PTSD can affect people of all ages and backgrounds and occur after various traumatic experiences.
-This condition can co-occur with other psychological disorders, like anxiety or depression.
+This condition can cause a variety of symptoms and co-occur with other psychological disorders, like anxiety or depression.

 • Sleep disorders